 There are different types of food allergy, depending on which part of the immune system responds.
 The acute, sudden-onset reactions tend to be caused by antibodies called immunoglobulin E (IgE).
 These are called IgE-mediated reactions.
 As a result of these reactions, various chemicals are made, including histamine.
 Histamine causes many of the allergy symptoms and this is why antihistamines can be used to treat some allergic reactions.

 There are also non-IgE-mediated reactions which tend to be more delayed and less severe.
 In these reactions the symptoms are not caused by IgE.
-Instead a type of white blood cell, called a T cell, causes the problem.
+Instead other parts of the immune system, such as a type of white blood cell, called a T cell, cause the problem.
 Common reactions include skin problems such as rashes and eczema, and tummy (abdominal) symptoms and bowel disturbance.

 It is also possible to have mixed reactions.